asimihsan/onlinejudge/README.md

 ## TODO done

+-   prevent a "rm -rf /" from a program by dropping to a new user
+    -   Did a "chown nobody:nogroup sandbox; chown +s sandbox"
+    -   This means that whoever runs sandbox will get the equivalent of nobody's access.
+    -   Can try e.g. "os.unlink("/var/foo")" after touching it by root
+-   Fix javac and java to work; memory limits getting hit
+    -   memory limits hit during javac but seccomp in sandbox somehow suppressed this
 -   Add lots of other languages.
 -   Use curl to test it works.
 -   Rebuild Digital Ocean image